iris-hep/iris-hep.github.io/_posts/2022-05-02-Kyle-Cranmer-UW-data-science.md

 "In machine learning there are many parallels and issues of fairness that happen to people and things that happen in a particle physics context," he says.
 "I was able to transfer my intuitions about how things can go wrong."

-Cranmer credits his experience working with IRIS-HEP, as well as its predecessor organization, [DIANA/HEP,](https://diana-hep.org/) for showing him some of the ways that software solutions developed for high-energy physics experiments can be applied to other domains, and vice versa.
+Cranmer credits his experience working with IRIS-HEP, as well as its predecessor organization, [DIANA/HEP,](https://diana-hep.org/) for providing an opportunity to explore the ways that software solutions developed for high-energy physics experiments can be applied to other domains, and vice versa.

 "We develop all sorts of fancy techniques at the LHC," he says.
 "Some of that has to be relevant for industry."

 Scientists at the LHC and other high-energy physics experiments rely on complex computer simulations of particle collisions and their outcomes.
-Such simulations are useful for verifying that the collider and its detectors are working properly and for showing how these instruments can be improved, but they are notoriously reticent when it comes to revealing a system's physical parameters, such as particles' masses and coupling strengths.
+Such simulations are useful for describing the complex patterns left in the detectors from particle collisions, but they are notoriously awkward to work with when it comes to inferring a system’s physical parameters, such as particles’ masses and coupling strengths, from data.
 To a physicist, understanding the values of those parameters is essential to formulating the laws of nature.

 "Physicists in their bones are looking for some kind of story, to the extent that there is one, about how the data comes into being," he says.

-Much of Cranmer's work in recent years has focused on using machine learning methods to infer these values from simulations.
+Much of Cranmer’s work in recent years has focused on using machine learning methods and simulations to infer these values from data.
 These methods, he says, can be used for simulations in many other fields.

 "You have simulations for COVID.
 You have simulations for cosmology," he says.
 "It's very easy to position the research that I do as broadly applicable.
 The freedom that allowed me to do that was the IRIS-HEP grant."